-- Notes 11.
-X = "Don't Care," H = Logic HIGH, L = Logic LOW, [↑]represents rising edge.
-12. Is based on a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
-NWS0, NWS1, BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.
-13. Is based on a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
-NWS0, NWS1, BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
-NWS0, NWS1, BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.
+- 9. X = "Don't Care," H = Logic HIGH, L = Logic LOW, Trepresents rising edge. - Is based on a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
+BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved. - Is based on a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
+BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.